d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 is $0.5\times0.3 \times0.6\times0.6=0.054$,
 which is greater than that of greedy search in :numref:`fig_s2s-prob1`.
-In this example, the output sequence "A", "B", "C", and "&lt;eos&gt;" obtained by the greedy search is not the optimal sequence.
+In this example, the output sequence "A", "B", "C", and "&lt;eos&gt;" obtained by the greedy search is not optimal.